On Scaling Up 3D Gaussian Splatting Training: Gaussian Splatting: Background, Opportunities and Challenges

 \subsection{Opportunities and Challenges in distributing 3DGS}

 In designing \name for scaling up 3D Gaussian Splatting training, we exploit the following opportunities in the above-described training process and address several challenges:

-\paragraph{Opportunity: mixed parallelism.} Each of the steps described above is inherently parallel but requires different kinds of work partitioning.
+\myparagraph{Opportunity: mixed parallelism.} Each of the steps described above is inherently parallel but requires different kinds of work partitioning.
 In particular, the Gaussian transformation step operates on individual Gaussians and thus should be partitioned by Gaussians.
 On the other hand, the rendering and loss calculation steps operate on individual pixels(or pixels windows for SSIM loss) and thus should be partitioned by pixel.

-\paragraph{Opportunity: spatial locality.} Most Gaussians intersect a small contiguous area of the rendered image due to their typically small radius.
+\myparagraph{Opportunity: spatial locality.} Most Gaussians intersect a small contiguous area of the rendered image due to their typically small radius.
 As illustrated in Figure~\ref{fig:radii_cumulative_percent_curve}, 90\% of the 3D Gaussians in three scenes (Rubble, Bicycle, and Train) have a radius $<2\% ~\text{of image width}$.
 Consequently, a pixel is affected by a small subset of the scene's 3D Gaussians, with significant overlap among neighboring pixels' Gaussians.

-\paragraph{Challenge: dynamic and unbalanced workloads.} Different image areas intersect varying quantities of Gaussians.
+\myparagraph{Challenge: dynamic and unbalanced workloads.} Different image areas intersect varying quantities of Gaussians, as shown in Fig \ref{fig:n_render_vary}.
 For instance, an image region containing the sky likely corresponds to fewer Gaussians than a region with a person.
 Additionally, the density, position, shape, and opacity of Gaussians change throughout training.
 Therefore, the number of Gaussians and their mapping to pixels evolve over time, leading to computational workload imbalances across different image regions and over the training period.
 Fixed partitioning schemes thus suffer from load imbalance.
+Refer to the Appendix \S\ref{sec:appendix-dynamic-unbalance} for further details.

-\paragraph{Challenge: absence of batching.} Current 3DGS systems process images one at a time, which suffices for single GPU training.
+\myparagraph{Challenge: absence of batching.} Current 3DGS systems process images one at a time, which suffices for single GPU training.
 However, as shown in \S\ref{sec:evaluation}, this approach is inefficient in a distributed setting with multiple GPUs.
 Effective training with larger batch sizes necessitates an understanding of the unique optimization dynamics of 3DGS, which may differ from those of conventional neural networks.